 For more than half a century, U.S. stamps have depicted the American flag in vivid red, white and blue.
 This eye-catching new issuance continues that tradition with a striking graphic design of a flag with two crisp folds.

-This issuance celebrates the phenomenon of bioluminescence — the ability of some species to glow — with a pane of 20 stamps featuring 10 life-forms that create their own light.
+The USPS Bioluminescent Life Stamps celebrates the phenomenon of bioluminescence — the ability of some species to glow — with a pane of 20 stamps featuring 10 life-forms that create their own light.